UMM-CSci-3601-S25/backend-lab-elliotmahatir/LABTASKS.md

 ### Using the board

-You'll then need to keep an eye on your board throughout the lab, using it to guide your decisions about what to work on, updating issues as you make progress, etc. When you start work on an issue, move it to the "In progress" track.
+You'll then need to keep an eye on your board throughout thefile:///home/mosta044/Downloads/backend-lab-elliotmahatir/server/build/reports/checkstyle/main.html lab, using it to guide your decisions about what to work on, updating issues as you make progress, etc. When you start work on an issue, move it to the "In progress" track.